kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 ## Changes to the charter

-Changes to the KSC charter may be proposed via a PR on the charter itself.
+Changes to the KSC charter may be proposed via a PR on the charter itself by a Kubeflow community member.
 Amendments are accepted following the [Special Decision Process](#special-decision-process) detailed above.

 Proposals and amendments to the charter are available for at least a period of one week for comments and questions before a vote will occur.